prammmoe/cctv-crawler/README.md

 ### Pathing

 Image directory will automatically made when the code finish running and collecting image.
-The directory saving the file is in images folder and the location will be the subfolder.
+The directory saving the file is in images folder and the location selected will be the subfolder.

 Complete structure: